redlfox/cs-knowledge-base/python.md

 * https://github.com/Harjot-15/CCenterX GUI
 * https://github.com/technoluc/FileWatcher Luc's FileWatcher is a Python application that monitors specified folders for file changes and provides notifications.
+* https://github.com/Pixel-Master/File-Find 🔎📁 A file search utility to find files easier and faster.
+For macOS, Linux and Windows.

 ## Conponents